ash-project/ash/documentation/topics/code-interface.md

 # Code Interface

 One of the ways that we interact with our resources is via hand-written code.
-The general pattern for that looks like building a query or a changeset for a given action, and dispatching it to the api using things like `MyApi.read/3` and `MyApi.create/3`.
+The general pattern for that looks like building a query or a changeset for a given action, and dispatching it to the domain using things like `MyDomain.read/3` and `MyDomain.create/3`.
 This, however, is just one way to use Ash, and is designed to help you build tools that work with resources, and to power things like `AshPhoenix.Form`, `AshGraphql.Resource` and `AshJsonApi.Resource`.
 When working with your resources in code, we generally want something more idiomatic and simple.
 For example, on a resource called `Helpdesk.Support.Ticket`:

 ```elixir
 code_interface do